LukasGanter/Zork/README.md

 Some features are partially included but not activated in the final release.
 This is due to the time issue explained in the section "Problems".
 I also reduced the effort to fill the game with high quality textual content.
 Some parts are written in a way which shows the functionality, but is not typographical pleasing.
 This is again due to time issues.

+# Special features
+As a special feature i implemented a locking and unlocking mechanism for doors and chests.
+Both options are present in the game on the main player path.
+Implemented by storing the key id inside the door / chest classes and comparing it to the ids of available key objects inside the players inventory.

 # Problems
 The biggest issue i faced was the difference between "normal" c++ and the version the Unreal Engine uses.
 Over the last years i mostly developed code using the Unreal Engine, which uses a lot of other classes and styleguides.